toypipi/Blog_Meta_Data/_posts/2025-10-28-English-Grammar-in-Use-Exercises.md

 b: Oh no, not again!
 I am always making the same mistake.
 4 a: Oh, I’ve left my phone at home again.
 b: Typical!
 I am always leaving my phone at home.

+# Present continuous and present simple 2 （20251112）

+(**I am doing** and **I do**)

+## Exercises

+### 4.1 Put the verb into the correct form, present continuous or present simple.

+1 Are you hungry?
+Do you want (you / want) something to eat?
+2 Alan says he’s 90 years old, but nobody believes (believe) him.
+3 She told me her name, but I don't remember(I / not / remember) it now.
+4 Don’t put the dictionary away.
+I'm using(I / use) it.
+5 Don’t put the dictionary away.
+I need(I / need) it.
+6 Air consists (consist) mainly of nitrogen and oxygen.
+7 Who is that man?
+What does he want (he / want)?
+8 Who is that man?
+Why is he looking (he / look) at us?
+9 Who is that man?
+Do you recognise (you / recognise) him?
+10 (I / think)I'm thinking of selling my car.
+Would you be interested in buying it?
+11 I can’t make up my mind.
+What do you think (you / think) I should do?
+12 Gary wasn’t well earlier, but he seems(he / seem) OK now.

+### 4.2 Use the words in brackets to make sentences.

+1 (you / not / seem / very happy today)
+You don’t seem very happy today.

+2 Are you OK?
+You look worried

+I don't think so.

+3 (who / this umbrella / belong to?)
+Who does this umbrella belong to?

+4 (this / smell / good)
+This smells good.

+5 Excuse me. (anybody / sit / there?)
+Is anybody sitting there?

+6 (these gloves / not / fit / me)
+These gloves don't fit me.

+### 4.3 Are the underlined verbs OK?
+Correct them where necessary.

+1 Nicky is thinking of giving up her job.
+OK
+2 It’s not true.
+I’m not believing it.
+I don’t believe it.
+3 I’m feeling hungry.
+Is there anything to eat?I feel hungry.
+4 I’ve never eaten that fruit.
+What is it tasting like?What does it taste like?
+5 I’m not sure what she does.
+I think she works in a shop.OK 6 Look over there.
+What are you seeing?What can you see?
+7 You’re very quiet.
+What are you thinking about?Ok

+### 4.4 Complete the sentences.
+Use is/are being (continuous) or is/are (simple).

+1 I can’t understand why he’s being so selfish.
+He isn’t usually like that.
+2 You’ll like Sophie when you meet her.
+She is very nice.
+3 Sarah very nice to me at the moment.
+I'm wondering why.
+4 They are very happy.
+They’ve just got married.
+5 You’re normally very patient, so why are you so unreasonable about waiting ten more minutes?
+6 Would you like something to eat?
+Are you hungry?